 Associate Professor of Homiletics and Worship

-Cláudio Carvalhaes, a native Brazilian, completed his Ph.D. in Liturgy and Systematic Theology at Union Theological Seminary in New York City in 2007.
+Cláudio Carvalhaes, theologian, liturgist and artist, a native Brazilian, completed his Ph.D. in Liturgy and Theology at Union Theological Seminary in New York City in 2007.
 He earned his first Master of Philosophy degree in Theology, Philosophy, and History at the Methodist University of Sao Paulo in 1997 and a Master of Divinity degree from the Independent Presbyterian Theological Seminary (Sao Paulo, Brazil) in 1992.

-A member of the American Academy of Religion and the North American Academy of Liturgy, Dr. Carvalhaes serves on the editorial or advisory board of academic journals, including Cross-Currents as well as Postcolonial Studies.
+A member of the American Academy of Religion, the North American Academy of Liturgy and Academy of Homiletics, Dr. Carvalhaes serves on the editorial or advisory board of academic journals, including Cross-Currents, Ecclesial Practices: Journal of Ecclesiology and Ethnography and Postcolonial Studies.
 Besides the United States, he has lectured in Brazil, Costa Rica, El Salvador, Canada, Germany, and Mozambique.

 Contact Cláudio Carvalhaes by email, firstname.lastname@example.org, or at extension 6340.